Camera Protocol

 Camera identification must be carried out before all other operations!

-The first time a heartbeat is received from a new camera component, the GCS will send it a MAV_CMD_REQUEST_MESSAGE message asking for CAMERA_INFORMATION (message id 259).
+The first time a heartbeat is received from a new camera component (HEARTBEAT.type=MAV_TYPE_CAMERA), the GCS should send it a MAV_CMD_REQUEST_MESSAGE message asking for CAMERA_INFORMATION (message id 259).
 The camera will then respond with the a COMMAND_ACK message containing a result.
 On success (result is MAV_RESULT_ACCEPTED) the camera component must then send a CAMERA_INFORMATION message.

 Mermaid Sequence: Camera Id